muratk3n/thirdwave/en/tweets/2019/week41.md

 ---

-It's great to have a progressive and professional looking show which heavy hitters can come to - very awesome *The Hill Rising*.
+Great to have a solidly progressive and professional looking show which heavy hitters can come to as guests, with pro players - very awesome *The Hill Rising*.

 *2019-10-9 22:21:12*